Snowboarding in the Ottawa Valley: Cold Mornings, Fresh Powder & Good Coffee

 The air is sharp.

-In the Ottawa Valley, those mornings aren’t rare — they’re part of winter.
+In the Ottawa Valley, those mornings aren’t rare — they’re simply part of winter.

 Snowboarding here isn’t about massive resorts or crowded lift lines.
 Instead, it’s about community hills, familiar faces, and the steady rhythm of carving through fresh snow.